Underneath the Tree: Production and composition

 After recording tracks for her greatest hits compilation, Greatest Hits – Chapter One, Clarkson began discussing with her record label RCA Records about plans for her sixth studio album being a Christmas release in late 2012, during which she also began to write original Christmas material.
 Greg Kurstin, whom she had previously collaborated with, was approached by Clarkson to produce the album; and together, they co-wrote the tracks "Underneath the Tree" and "4 Carats".
 "Underneath the Tree" was produced by Kurstin, who also played most of the instruments, including a mellotron and a Chamberlin, to evoke a Phil Spector's Wall of Sound treatment—a sound that Billboard and HitFix noticed upon hearing the song.
 He also had Clarkson provide all the voices in it, including all its backing vocals.
 She recalled the experience as new, stating, "I've never had to do anything like this before—doing all my backup vocals, essentially being my own choir."

 "Underneath the Tree" is an uptempo Christmas pop song written by Clarkson and Kurstin.
 It is one of the five original songs recorded for Wrapped in Red.
-According to the sheet notes at Musicnotes published by EMI Music Publishing, the song was written in the key of E♭ major, in which the vocal range spans from E♭_{4} to G_{5}.
+According to the sheet notes at Musicnotes published by EMI Music Publishing, the song is written in the key of E♭ major, in which the vocal range spans from E♭_{4} to G_{5}.
 Apart from the Wall of Sound, various other sounds, such as sleigh bells and bell chimes, are also prominently heard on the song, which features a bari saxophone solo on the bridge.